 There is no one-size-fits-all answer when it comes to buying or renting a home, as what works best for one person may not be suitable for another.
 Consulting with a financial advisor or real estate professional can also be valuable in helping you navigate this important decision so we found some good ones!

 Looking in New York?
-Rosa Murphy can help you find the perfect property, rentals, short or long term, furnished or unfurnished, or if you are ready to make the big buying plunge she is definitely the one to speak with.
-Rosa has over 30 years experience renting and selling Manhattan and Brooklyn real estate, mostly to foreign nationals, and she also just happens to be married to an Aussie!
+Rob Schlederer ([email protected]) can help you find the perfect property, rentals, short or long term, furnished or unfurnished, or if you are ready to make the big buying plunge he's definitely the one to speak with.
+Rob has years of experience renting and selling Manhattan and Brooklyn real estate, mostly to foreign nationals, and is also an Aussie!

 Looking in California?
 Jonathan Williams, originally from Melbourne Australia, is a seasoned professional in the US real estate game.
 With a familiar Aussie style and accent, he can help you find the perfect home in California or even help navigate that complex commercial deal.

-Other states – While Rosa and Jonathon specialize in their states, they both have reputable colleagues that they can connect you with all over the States so please complete the form, choose your state, and someone will be in touch to help.
+Other states – While our partners specialize in their states, they have reputable colleagues that they can connect you with all over the States so please complete the form, choose your state, and someone will be in touch to help.